isomerpages/sciencecentre-emag/_stories/Environment/Behind the Scenes: Amazing Dinoworld 2.md

 America, New Zealand to match prehistoric landscapes.
 Due to COVID-19 travel restrictions, locations in Japan, particularly Hokkaido, were used instead.&nbsp;</p>
 <p>The grasslands of eastern Hokkaido where Mr. Ueda had filmed two decades
-earlier during his NHK Hokkaido Branch&nbsp;work were used for shots of the prehistoric giants walking in the fog.
-Since there are significant differences between today's flora and prehistoric plants—such as the fact that Cretaceous plants differ from modern ones, and that the flora of the Southern Hemisphere is distinct from that of the Northern Hemisphere—the team avoided close-up shots of plants whenever possible, and even went to the lengths of creating CG plants when necessary.</p>
+earlier during his time at NHK Hokkaido Branch were used for shots of the prehistoric giants walking in the fog.
+Since there are significant differences between today's flora and prehistoric plants—such as the fact that Cretaceous plants differ from modern ones, and that the flora of the Southern Hemisphere is distinct from that of the Northern Hemisphere—the team avoided close-up shots of plants whenever possible, and even went to the lengths of creating scientifically accurate CGI plants when necessary.</p>
 <h4><strong>A Deeply Human Tale of Resilience&nbsp;</strong></h4>
 <p></p>
 <div class="isomer-image-wrapper">